 8:30 AM: Using a picture from the basket to write a “picture story.”

 9:15 AM: Working with a friend on the 100 board.

-12:00: After lunch, playing with friends on the Exploratorium.
+12:00 PM: After lunch, enjoying recess and playing with friends on the Exploratorium.

-1:00 PM: Learning about the planet Venus in circle from Ms. Rosie.
+1:00 PM: Learning about the planet Venus while sitting in a circle with Ms. Melissa.

-2:30 PM: Listening to Ms. Rosie, read Pippi Longstocking and anxiously waiting to share her telescope with friends in circle.
+2:30 PM: Listening to Ms. Melissa read Pippi Longstocking and getting ready to go to after-school special.

 3:15 PM: Escorted to P4 for karate class.

 4:00 PM: Greeted by Mom at the end of karate class.